belozierov/SwiftCoroutine/README.md

 ![Swift Coroutine](../master/Sources/logo.png)

+**Beta testing.
+Unit tests and documentation in progress.
+Possible minor changes in API.**
 ##
 Many languages, such as Kotlin, JavaScript, Go, Rust, C++, and others, already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support that makes the use of asynchronous code easier.
 Unfortunately, Apple is still behind on this feature.
 But this can be improved by a framework without the need to change the language.